yatki/try-to-validate/README.md

 - Be careful when you use `this` inside `arrow functions`!
 See: [http://es6-features.org/#Lexicalthis](http://es6-features.org/#Lexicalthis)
 - Don't use **exception handling** for your custom logic unless you really know what you are doing.
-This library **doesn't intend to supress exceptions**.
+This library **doesn't intend to suppress exceptions**.
 It's just for writing shorter conditions when you need to compare objects.

 ## Licence (MIT)